ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/ParallelComputing.md

 Whilst optimization can often lead you down the path of parallel computing, the two are not the same.
 Parallel computing is about making use of resources while optimization is about making *better* use of the resources.

+> ## Play along
+> There are no explicit challenges in this lesson (well, except for this one!), because we are going to all play along at the same time.
+>
+> For the most part this will be copy/pasting from this lesson and running the program.
+>
+> Please do feel free to experiment with the code and ask questions about the implementation details.
+>
+{: .language-python}

 ## Types of parallelism
 One of the biggest advantages of using an HPC is that you will have access to a large number of processing cores.